Middle Georgia State University: Macon

-The 400 acre Macon Campus is the university's main campus, located in the western section of Bibb County at Interstate 475's interchange with U.S. Route 80 (Eisenhower Parkway).
+The 400 acre Macon Campus is the university's main campus, located in the western section of Bibb County at the junction of Interstate 475 and U.S. Route 80 (Eisenhower Parkway).
 It was the original main campus of Macon State College.
 The campus has more than a dozen major buildings and a scenic lake.
 A new recreation and wellness facility, which includes state-of-the-art fitness equipment and a lazy river, opened in the spring of 2014.
 The campus currently has two student dormitories, University Pointe and Lakeview Pointe, each with more than 300 beds.

 The Macon Campus is the home of the university's men's and women's tennis teams, and the women's cross country and volleyball teams.

 The Macon Campus is also home to the university's music program.

+The Macon Campus is home of the university's Museum of Technology, which showcases hands-on exhibits and hosts community learning events.

 Cochran

 This historic campus of 182 acres dates back to 1884 and is shaded, scenic, and traditional, with a lake and stately white-columned classroom buildings.
 This was the original main campus of Middle Georgia College.
-The Cochran Campus has a wellness and recreation center, an outdoor pool, dining facilities, an on-campus health center, and different styles of student dormitories with more than 1,100 beds.
+The Cochran Campus has a wellness and recreation center, an outdoor pool, a beach volleyball court, tennis and pickleball courts, dining facilities, an on-campus health center, and different styles of student dormitories with more than 1,100 beds.

-Campus specific programs include Occupational Therapy, Sports Management, and Rehabilitation Science.

 The Cochran Campus is home to many of the university's intercollegiate athletic facilities: